raptor-bots/.github/profile/EUPL-License-Information.md

 ### Compatible Downstream Licenses

-According to Article 15 of the EUPL 1.2, you are allowed to re-license works based on this repository under certain conditions under one of the following licenses:
+According to then compatibility clause in Article 5 of the EUPL 1.2 and in reference to the first Appendix, you are allowed to re-license derivatives based on this repository under certain conditions - like the merging with code licensed under a compatible non EUPL-License - under one of the following licenses:

 * EUPL License
 * GNU General Public License (GPL) v.
 2, v.
 3